vshn/website/README.md

 ### Each component includes

-1. Main JavaScript File
+1. Main JSX File
 2. SASS File
 3. Index File

 ### Each component optionally may include

 1. Folder with images
-2. Folder with icons

-Also, each component may include another component that follows all above listed rules.
+2. Another component that follows all listed above rules.

 ### Example structure